mgorav/MachineLearningAsService/README.md

 **NOTE:** ETL is an intrinsic part of the pipeline

-At add "fun" - "complexity", there are many framework involved in the pipelines:
+At add to "complexity", there are many framework involved in the pipelines:

 - scikit-learn
 - Spark ML pipelines